|

 Lawrence was notoriously making things up as he went.
 Desert

-explorer Michael Asher found this out the hard way.
-Asher attempted
+explorer Michael Asher found this out the hard way when he attempted

-Pillars of Wisdom, Lawrence claims that this trip took him only
+Pillars of Wisdom, Lawrence claimed that this trip took him only

 49 hours.
 Asher and his team struggled hard and nearly lost a man,

 but couldn't pull it off.
-Some time later, Asher was handed Lawrence's Skeleton Diaries
+Asher later came across Lawrence's Skeleton Diaries

-and realized that Lawrence - as so many times before - was not telling the truth.
+and realized that Lawrence - as so many times before - had not been telling the truth.

 Like the man already?
 Wait until you

-hear how he accidentally shot the camel he was riding (my favorite
+hear how he accidentally shot the camel he was riding (many a man's favorite

 story).